-CCP615 Psychopathology or

-CCP614 Child & Adolescent Psychopathology3

-CCP622 Ethics & Professional Issues for School

-Counselors & Mental Health Practitioners3

-T

-Trauma

-CCP607 Disaster Mental Health (no courses may be substituted) 1

-CCP724 Post Traumatic Stress Reactions

-CCP727 Clinical Interventions for Combat Stress & Trauma or
+CCP615 Psychopathology or CCP614 CCP622 Ethics & Professional Issues for School Trauma CCP607 Disaster Mental Health (no courses may be substituted) . . .
+1 CCP724 Post Traumatic Stress Reactions......3 CCP727 Clinical Interventions for Combat Stress & Trauma or CCP729 CCP728

-CCP729 Trauma Intervention in School Settings

-000700

-CCP728 Trauma-specific Interventions

 Students who previously completed any of the listed courses shall consult with the program coordinator for substitute course work to meet the requirement of 16 credits.